open-telemetry/opentelemetry-go-instrumentation/docs/get-started.md

 - Linux with kernel version 4.19 or higher
 - x64 or ARM processor
-- Docker image or compiled binary of OpenTelemetry Go instrumentation
+- Docker image or compiled binary of OpenTelemetry Go Automatic Instrumentation

 To compile the instrumentation binary, use Go 1.18 or higher.